The Definitive Guide to Diabetic Socks

 - Avoid using bleach on white socks and wash darker socks with like colors

-- Do not use an iron or put excess heat on the socks
+- Do not use an iron or excess heat, other the socks may become damaged

 Other Topics of Interest: